zenlan/snippets/Knowledge/islandora.md

-# ISLANDORA CLAW

-Setting up [Islandora CLAW](https://github.com/Islandora-CLAW) using Vagrant with VirtualBox on Windows 10
+# [Islandora CLAW](https://github.com/Islandora-CLAW) using Vagrant with VirtualBox on Windows 10

 See file [\snippets\Knowledge\vagrant.md](vagrant.md) in this repository for a guide to setting up Vagrant on Windows 10